jcoughlan/AndroidLibSpotifyWrapper/README.md

 *Track Starring (psyonspotify)
 *Login (psyonspotify)
 *Basic playlist population
+*Tracklist Population
+*Play from playlist/tracklist
+*Album cover download (using the spotify track link) *Playlist cover download (if there is one, otherwise use cover for first track on playlist) *re-initialisation of player

 DOING NOW:

-*Tracklist population
+memory optimisation, memory release

 TO BE DONE:

+* Layout (I havent put any effort into this as of yet)
-*everything else! searching, browsing, etc.
+* Everything else! searching, album browsing, all other calls to library etc.

 SETUP